 Nutter Butter Turkey Cookies

-These Nutter Butter Turkey Cookies only require six ingredients and are quick to whip together.
+These Nutter Butter Turkey Cookies only need six ingredients and are quick to whip up.
 They make a fun treat (Who doesn’t love a Nutter Butter now and again?!) and can double as table decor for your Thanksgiving dinner.

 My kiddos get a kick out of these fun cookies and they love to “help” assemble them — it makes a great project to include the little ones.

-Everything for these cookies can be bought pre-made at the store– which makes for a nice shortcut when there are so many other things to prepare for the big eating day!
+You can buy everything for these cookies pre-made at the store.
+Which is a nice shortcut when you have lots to prep for the big eating day!
 Here’s what we’ve got in these cookies:

 • Large Nutter Butters.
-These peanut butter-shaped, peanut butter-flavored sandwich cookies can be found next to other store-bought baked cookies in the grocery store like Chips Ahoy or Oreos.
+These peanut-shaped, peanut butter-flavored sandwich cookies can be found next to other baked cookies in the store.

 • Nutter Butter Minis.
-Also sometimes called Nutter Butter Bites — these are typically found close to the larger Nutter Butter cookies.
+These are also called Nutter Butter Bites.
+You’ll usually find them near the bigger Nutter Butter cookies.

 • Candy corn.
-The candy corn forms the beak and feather of the turkey.
-The colors are perfect for this cookie design, even if the flavors clash a little.
-Guests can pick off the corn and eat it separately if they wish.
+The candy corn makes the beak and feather of the turkey.
+The colors are great for this cookie design, even if the flavors clash a little.
+Guests can pick them off and eat them on their own if they want.

-• Mini M&M’s®.
-Use M&M Minis baking bits as opposed to buying the small tubes of miniature M&M’s.
-The baking bits are cheaper and easier to find and are usually with other baking chips in the baking aisle of the grocery store.
-We only need the red miniature M&M’s for this recipe, so you can use the rest in these Chewy Granola Bars!
+• Mini M&M’s.
+Use M&M Minis baking bits instead of buying the small tubes of mini M&M’s.
+The baking bits are cheaper and easy to find.
+Look for them near the baking chips at the store.
+You only need red ones for this recipe—save the rest for another treat like Chewy Granola Bars!

 • Edible eyes.
-Edible eye candies have become increasingly popular over the years.
-They can be found at craft/hobby stores, most larger chain grocery stores, and online!
-I like getting miniature edible eyes for these Nutter Butter Turkey Cookies.
+You can find candy eyes at most grocery stores, craft stores, or online!
+I like getting mini edible eyes for these Nutter Butter Turkey Cookies.
 Here is the exact kit I use.
 (I use the smallest eyes in the package.)

 • Frosting.
-Many grocery stores sell freshly made frosting in the bakery section of the store (just ask!).
-Alternatively, frosting from the tub works great or you can make your own!
-Try my Cream Cheese Frosting as a homemade alternative to store-bought frosting.
+Many grocery stores sell freshly made frosting in the bakery section (just ask!).
+Or instead, frosting from the tub works great, or you can make your own!

 While you don’t need any special tools to attach the candies to these cookies, I do find a piping bag fitted with a #3 tip is helpful when attaching the smaller pieces onto the turkey’s face.